UnumID/Server-SDK-Typescript/README.md

 - (optional) run `yarn build` to transpile TypeScript.
 This is optional as this repository does include a pretranspiled `build` directory.
 If you changed the default port, you will need to do this step as well.
 - run `yarn pm2 start .` or yarn pm2 start build/server.js` to start the server with pm2

-## Docker For Local Use
-### Build
-docker build -t verifier-app:latest .
-### Run
+### Running with Docker
 Default port 8080:
-  docker run --rm --name verifier -p 8080:8080 verifier-app:latest
+  `docker run --rm --name verifier -p 8080:8080 verifier-app:latest`

+Specifying none default PORT env var
+  `docker run --rm --name verifier -e PORT=9090 -p 9090:9090 verifier-app:latest`

-Specifying none default PORT env var docker run --rm --name verifier -e PORT=9090 -p 9090:9090 verifier-app:latest
+Specifying none default PORT env var and more verbose logging `docker run --rm --name verifier -e LOG_LEVEL=debug -e PORT=9090 -p 9090:9090 verifier-app:latest`

-## Docker For External Deployment / Packaging
-### Build
-`docker build -t verifier-app:latest .`
-### Create a TAR file
-Run `docker save verifier-app -o verifier-app.tar` to create a .tar file of the image

-To create a gun zipped the tar file of the image:
-`docker save verifier-app:latest | gzip > verifier-app_latest.tar.gz`
-### Unpacking the image TAR file
-`docker load -i verifier.tar` which then adds the image to the local docker image list

 ## Logging
 One can set the log level via the env var LOG_LEVEL.
 It defaults to info.
 Set to debug for more information, i.e. LOG_LEVEL=debug.